-Because of this, the soapstock is subjected to higher temperatures and pressures than usual.
-A fraction of the phosphatide is formed as a by-product of the neutral oil in the soapstock saponifying during the reaction period under these conditions.
+Because of this, it is subjected to higher temperatures and pressures than usual.
+A fraction of the phosphatide is formed as a by-product of the neutral oil during the reaction period under these conditions.

 Before the soapstock is actually transported to the splitting process, diluted water may be used in the interim tank after saponification.
 With the addition of a harsh acid to the splitting tank, the pH is lowered.

-Fatty acid and water are separated from the soapstock and transferred into a static decanting tank.
+Fatty acid and water are separated and transferred into a static decanting tank.
 It’s possible that the divided fatty acid will be digested immediately.
 The acid water is then sent through a fat separator with a flotation chamber ahead.
 Finally, the defatted water is neutralized with caustic soda.

 The soapstock from the refinery is collected in the reaction vessel and heated with steam at a temperature of roughly 90–95 degrees Celsius.